Babak70/information_retrieval/README.md

 # Description and data repository
-Refer o the "How to use" file.
+Refer to the "How to use" file.